-We are committed to providing safe drinking water to you at all times.
+We are committed to providing safe drinking water to you.
 We use only EPA and GOJ approved laboratory methods to analyze your drinking water.
-Trained personnel collect water samples from the distribution system and residents' taps.
-Samples are then shipped to an accredited laboratory where a full spectrum of water quality analyses is performed.
-The Naval Hospital Okinawa Preventative Medicine Department and contracted personnel collected all required routine monitoring samples in 2016, none of which were at a level higher than the JEGS Maximum Contaminant Level (MCL).
-Results from the sampling are located on the next page.
+Trained personnel collect water samples from the distribution system and residential taps.
+Samples are then shipped to an accredited laboratory where a full spectrum of water quality analyses are performed.
+The Naval Hospital Okinawa Preventative Medicine Department and contracted personnel collected all required routine monitoring samples in 2017, none of which were at a level higher than the JEGS Maximum Contaminant Level (MCL).
+Results from these sampling are located on the next page.